-Martha mineralization is epithermal, intermediate sulfidation in style, hosted in quartz veins, veinlets and vein breccias cutting the margins of the Jurassic-aged caldera (Primero de Abril Caldera; Paéz et al, 2015).
+Martha mineralization is epithermal, intermediate sulfidation in style, hosted in quartz veins, veinlets and vein breccias cutting the margins of a Jurassic-aged caldera (Primero de Abril Caldera; Paéz et al, 2015).
 Vein widths vary significantly on surface from a few centimeters up to several meters.
 Banded textures are common in the wider veins.
 Adularia is a common gangue mineral in the quartz veins.

-Exploration and production at Martha has a relatively short history, commencing in the late 1990's with the activities of Yamana.
-On April 3, 2002, Coeur purchased Yamana's 100 percent interest in Polimet.
-From that point in time to late 2007, Coeur mined and shipped material.
-Beginning in January 2008, all mine production from Martha was processed at a new mill and flotation plant located at the Martha mine site.
+Exploration and production at Martha have a relatively short history, commencing in the late 1990's with the activities of Yamana.
+On April 3, 2002, Coeur purchased Yamana's 100 percent interest in Polimet, a Yamana subsidiary.
+From that point in time to late 2007, Coeur mined and shipped ore to its Cerro Bayo mill in Chile.
+Beginning in January 2008, all mine production from Martha was processed at a new mill and flotation plant located at the Martha mine site with concentrate sold to third party smelters.